LeetCodes/hackentines-day/README.md

 hackentines-day
 ===============
 A simple, geeky Valentine's Day card deployed with Heroku.
-This is a quick project I did for a friend as an exercise in deploying a (almost) static site and writing some simple JavaScript animation.

-*hackentines-day* uses Rack and Sinatra for basic URL routing.
+*hackentines-day* uses Sinatra for basic URL routing.
 Here's how to use it:

 For a basic greeting: